Oyelowo/coding_practice/blockchain/ethereum-solidity/gotchas-and-rules.md

 - When creating a contract transaction, the `to` field should be left blank.

 - Anytime you want to change/update any data on the blockchain, you have to submit a transaction and wait for the transaction to be approved.
-This takes time, costs money and returns a hash
+This takes time on the public network, costs money and returns a hash.
+  It may not appear on the test browser/network that the transaction takes time but in actual real-world case, it can take seconds.

 - When you're sending a transaction(i.e changing data on blockchain), even if your function returns a value and has a return type of the value, you are not getting the value back.
 Rather, you will